 - No use of red list species.
 Institutions that make specific efforts to protect threatened animal species, e.g. by means of breeding programmes, are not included in this category.
-The company or institution must comply with CITES. - ASN Bank assesses whether forestry, agriculture or fishery is sustainable based on the availability of recognised biodiversity certification, such as the Forest Stewardship Council (FSC) for timber and the Marine Stewardship Council (MSC) for fish, or a similar method. - The production of commodities that may have a serious ecological impact, such as coffee, sugar, soy and palm oil, must at least comply with the best-practice codes for those commodities compiled by international forums, such as the Roundtable on Sustainable Palm Oil for palm oil.
+The company or institution must comply with CITES. - We assess whether forestry, agriculture or fishery is sustainable based on the availability of recognised biodiversity certification, such as the Forest Stewardship Council (FSC) for timber and the Marine Stewardship Council (MSC) for fish, or a similar method. - The production of commodities that may have a serious ecological impact, such as coffee, sugar, soy and palm oil, must at least comply with the best-practice codes for those commodities compiled by international forums, such as the Roundtable on Sustainable Palm Oil for palm oil.

-Certification is a useful criterion that ASN Bank can use to select investments.
+Certification is a useful criterion that we can use to select investments.
 Certification is a commercial instrument.
-ASN Bank does not want to commit to specific certification standards, as they are subject to change.
-Moreover, new or even better certification standards may emerge that ASN Bank does not wish to exclude from the outset.
+We do not want to commit to specific certification standards, as they are subject to change.
+Moreover, new or even better certification standards may emerge that we do not wish to exclude from the outset.